Healthy Homes Assessment Timberlea

 Draught Stopping Timberlea

-Draughts are a major cause of less temperature in houses.
-A draughty home is more expensive to heat, which completed jobs in wasting energy and increased bills.
+Draughts can lead to lower temperatures in homes.
+A draughty home is more expensive to heat, meaning wasting money and energy.

-If you can feel external air entering or the sound of a clear draught emanating from a hole or gap or crack, then it is likely a crack or hole which needs sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and allow air in or out from the home need the sealing.
-For example, if an open fireplace is not in use, it could cause draughts, and should be shut from.
-Landlords and property managers are accountable for ensuring that these draughts are stopped as much as imaginable.
+If you can feel external air flowing in or an unobstructed draught coming from a crack or a gap, then it’s most likely a gap or crack that needs sealing in the way you can.
+Large gaps and cracks should be fixed permanently.
+Any gaps greater than 3mm that allow air to enter or exit from the home need the sealing.
+For example, if the open fireplace isn’t being used, it could cause draughts, and should be sealed off.
+Landlords and property managers are accountable for ensuring that such draughts are squelched as much as possible.

 Find the complete specifications regarding the Healthy Homes draught stopping requirements.